natlin/NBA-Visualization/main/README.md

 Selecting a player will highlight their circle with a transparent circle around them, display their picture in the left sidebar along with their Jersey number, name, and position.
 A few statistics will show up under the basketball court as well (Total distance traveled, average speed, distance from the ball).
 The existing statistic of ball possession will still be displayed, but it will be greyed out to draw focus towards the player statistics instead.
 You can deselect a player by selecting the highlighted circle again.
 Only one player can be selected at a time.

+Note: The player pictures are taken from a URL on the web, so you need internet in order to display their pictures

 The slider is attached to the moments.
 The slider will automatically progress as the event animates.
 When clicking on the slider, the moments will stop incrementing and you can drag the slider to whatever moment you would like.

 The Pause button will pause the animation.
 This is useful to select players sometimes, since it might be difficult to select a player while they are moving.